 At the age of 18, we moved out West to California and cashed in the snow drifts for palm trees and for some reason the Eggnog was also left behind?!
 I think it just wasn’t the same without all the neighbors.

 So I thought it was time to bring Dad on the show and teach us ALL how to make his “World Famous Eggnog Recipe!”
 It deserves a comeback!

-Now for those of you squeamish about using the raw eggs, here’s more on that topic, and if you are still concerned, not to worry, my “Adaptation” of Dad’s Recipe using a cooked egg base follows below.
+Now for those of you squeamish about using the raw eggs, not to worry, my “Adaptation” of Dad’s Recipe using a cooked egg base follows below.

 Watch Dad and I make the eggnog together!

 SUBSCRIBE TO MY YOUTUBE CHANNEL and never miss a recipe! (it’s free!)